vlazarew/votesApp/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Votes app uses a number of open source projects to work properly:

 * [Angular] - [PROGRESS] FRONT-END FRAMEWORK
 * [Spring boot] - provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.